 Engineered for Easy Maintenance and Service

 The Inlet Vane Damper is an ideal way to improve performance and efficiency within industrial applications.
-Vane dampers (also known as Variable Inlet Vane Damper (VIV), Inlet Vane Control Damper (IVC), Radial Inlet Vane Damper, and Vortex damper among others) perform the same basic function: they pre-spin air, in the same direction as the fan rotation, before it enters the fan inlet.
-This directed air reduces the load on the fan by lowering the fan pressure and airflow.
+Vane dampers (also known as Variable Inlet Vane Damper (VIV), Inlet Vane Control Damper (IVC), Radial Vane Damper, and Vortex damper among others) perform the same basic function: they pre-spin air, in the same direction as the fan rotation, before it enters the fan inlet.
+This directed air reduces the load on the fan by lowering the fan pressure.
 This in turn reduces the energy necessary to operate the fan.
-Inlet vane dampers reduce the energy costs necessary to operate fans, enhance their performance and provide long term savings.
+Inlet vane dampers reduce the energy costs necessary to operate fans, enhance their performance, extend fan life, and provide long term savings.

-Kelair’s Inlet Vane dampers have a central hub surrounded by multiple blades and are used primarily in clean air/gas environments without particulates and able to withstand temperatures up to 2000 degrees F. Inlet Vane dampers are appropriate for both volume control and fan shutoff.
+Kelair’s Inlet Vane dampers have a central hub surrounded by multiple blades and are used primarily in clean air/gas environments without particulates.
+Inlet dampers are appropriate for both volume control and fan shutoff.
 This damper has the added benefit of easily allowing field changeable air pre-spin rotation.
 Designed and engineered for easy maintenance and service, there is no need to remove the Kelair Inlet Vane damper from the fan as it is built to take high airflow velocities.